AdobeDocs/experience-platform.en/help/collection/e2e.md

 ![Name rule](./images/e2e/name-rule.png)

 The event configuration page appears.
 To configure an event, you must first select the event type.
 Event types are provided by extensions.
 To set up a "form submit" event, for example, select the **[!UICONTROL Core]** extension, then select the **[!UICONTROL Submit]** event type under the **[!UICONTROL Form]** category.
-In the configuration dialog that appears, you can provide the CSS selector for the particular form you want this rule to fire on.

 >[!NOTE]
 >
 >For more information on the different event types provided by Adobe web extensions, including how to configure them, see the [Adobe extensions reference](../tags/extensions/web/overview.md) in the tags documentation.

+The form submit event allows you to use a [CSS selector](https://www.w3schools.com/css/css_selectors.asp) to reference a specific element for the rule to fire on.
+In the example below, the the ID `add-to-cart-form` is used so that this rule only fires for the "Add to Cart" form.
 Select **[!UICONTROL Keep Changes]** to add the event to the rule.

 ![Event configuration](./images/e2e/event-config.png)